-While interest rates are higher than for secured loans, mezzanine financing offers highly flexible terms and requires little or no collateral.
+While interest rates are higher than for secured loans, mezzanine financing, or subordinate financing, offers highly flexible terms and requires little or no collateral.

 Here are some additional details about mezzanine financing and how to use it.